arduino/docs-content/content/hardware/03.nano/boards/nano-r4/tutorials/03.bootloader-flashing/content.md

 If the upload succeeds and the orange LED starts blinking, your bootloader has been successfully restored!

 ![Blink sketch](assets/orange-led.gif)

+## Quick Verification

+After flashing, your board should:

+- ✅ Show up as "**Arduino Nano R4**" in your computer's device manager
+- ✅ Have only the green PWR LED lit when idle
+- ✅ Successfully upload and run the `Blink` sketch (if testing with Arduino IDE)

+If any of these checks fail, see the Troubleshooting section below.

 ## Troubleshooting Common Issues